 With over seventy hotelsoffering Ayurvedic treatments, SpaDreams presents you with a range unlikely to be offered by any other tour operator in Europe.
 We would be pleased to provide you with assistance and advice on Ayurveda treatments and help you to find the perfect destination for you.

-Shirodhara (shiro-forehead, dhara-flow) is an Ayurveda treatment during which oil is poured on the forehead and it is probably the best-known Ayurvedic practice.
-It is performed with a special mixture of oil with herbs.
-The recipes vary and some of them are over 2000 years old!
+Shirodhara (shiro-forehead, dhara-flow) is an Ayurvedic treatment in which oil is poured onto the forehead and is acknowledged as the best-known Ayurvedic practice.
+It is performed with a special mixture of oil and herbs.
+The recipes vary and some of them are over 2,000 years old!
 The oil flow and head massage calm the nervous system, reduce stress and relieve headaches.

 Ayurvedic Herbal Baths

 Ayurvedic baths are used to relax muscles for body relaxation and revitalisation.
 Flowers are often added to the water along with herbs and oils.
 The pleasant aroma and warmth of the water allow for relaxation and pure indulgence.

 Shiroabhyanga and Shirovasti